English Teaching in Romania

 English Teaching Jobs

-A solid hourly wage affords English teachers to live a very comfortable life.
+A solid hourly wage affords English teachers to live a comfortable life, especially given the cost of living, which is lower than in many Western European nations.
 Schools typically offer around 20-25 hours per week of work, leaving you plenty of opportunity to travel and explore.
-English teachers need to have a BA to teach in Romania, and a TEFL certification is absolutely necessary as well.
+English teachers typically (though not always) need to possess a college degree to teach in Romania, and a TEFL certification is absolutely necessary as well.
 Major cities for English teaching jobs are Bucharest, Constanta, Cluj-Napoca, and Lasi.

 Want to see the ITA Alumni Facebook group in Romania?

 Check their discussions, sharing of tips and information.

 - Education: BA/BS preferred; TEFL TESOL Certification is required and students can obtain certification at any of our other Worldwide TEFL TESOL locations or by taking the Online TEFL TESOL Class.

 - Typical Hiring Process: Interview in person in Romania

 - Average teaching hours per week: 20-30 hours of classroom & extra prep time

 - Cost of Living per Month: $350 - 450 USD

 - Average Monthly Pay: $350 - 450 USD